 In any case, not having inherited a fortune or married Bill Gates, I’ve learned to quickly turn the conversation back toward the person next to me by saying in my sweetest voice, “Anyway, enough about me.
 What do YOU do?”
 The relief is evident.
 The party goes on.

-When it comes to volunteering, I’m heartened by Sharon Astyk’s new book called DEPLETION AND ABUNDANCE.
-Click on the title to read a great overview from the Energy Bulletin website.
+When it comes to volunteering, I’m heartened by Sharon Astyk’s 2009 book, DEPLETION AND ABUNDANCE.

 In her book, Astyk spends a chapter talking about the “informal economy” and how more and more Americans may find themselves moving into a lifestyle more like, well, mine.
 Where I am practicing voluntary depletion, however, many others could be forced into an economically-challenged situation by the global realities of a Peak Oil world.
 Astyk, concerned about the large “footprint” of the average American, decided to cut her use of energy by something like 90%–and she challenged others to do the same.
 Her blog Casaubon’s Book follows her continuing adventures in voluntary simplicity.